cammartin/Basic-R-Demo/chapter1.md

 # Show that you have successfully added the price_level column.
 #names(diamonds)

-# We won't need the price column anymore, remove it from the dataset.
-#diamonds$price <- NULL

-# Show that you have successfully removed the price_level column.
-#names(diamonds)

 # Find the maximum price level and make a histogram using `qplot` and price_level
 #max(diamonds$)
 #(price_level, data=diamonds, geom="histogram", bins = 5)